yuvikakhurana/Database-Learning-Management-System/Test.md

 Expected result:

-If the teacher entered valid grade number, the GUI will show the student selected has been graded.
+If the teacher entered valid grade number for each post of the student selected, the GUI will show the student selected has been graded.

 Test Status: Passed.